 Even though cold brew is usually served iced, you can ask the Starbucks barista to have it served hot instead.
 After all, the name “cold brew” describes the way coffee is made, not how it’s actually served.

-Nevertheless, it’s a bit intimidating to ask for this type of drink, especially when such orders are quite uncommon.
+Nevertheless, it’s a bit intimidating to ask for this type of drink, especially when such orders are quite unusual.

 Nowadays, more and more people prefer having a cup of smooth hot cold-brewed coffee.
 Nevertheless, many baristas would (unmannerly, if you ask me) roll their eyes when a customer asks for theirs to be served warm.